Razubi/Razubi/README.md

 - 🌱 I’m currently learning C, Rust And TypeScript.
 - 👯 I’m looking to collaborate with other Developers.
-- 🥅 2022 Goals: Work More On Razberry OS.
+- 🥅 2022 Goals: Work More On Robin.
-- ⚡ Fun fact: I like Basketball And Rust Programming.
+- ⚡ Fun fact: I like Basketball And Web Development.

 ### 👽 Languages and Tools: